pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 - [Graph Algorithms in the Language of Linear Algebra - Kepner and Gilbert](https://amzn.to/3JA2qkT)
 - [Deep Learning - Goodfellow](https://amzn.to/3LFSZ5O)  This book reads like a Ph.D. dissertation and includes equation details rarely found in other texts.
 01/23
 - [Machine Learning: a Concise Introduction - Knox](https://amzn.to/3Z7JaB1) **I know the author personally** 06/19
-- [Deep Learning: Foundations and Concepts - Bishop](https://amzn.to/3HMYwEI)  This is a followup to his prior book on Pattern Recognition and Classification.
+- [Deep Learning: Foundations and Concepts - Bishop](https://amzn.to/3HMYwEI)  This is a follow-up to his prior book on Pattern Recognition and Classification.
 This is a well-written book, with a good balance of examples and math.
 01/24
 - [Explainable Artificial Intelligence: An Introduction to Interpretable Machine Learning](https://amzn.to/3uvkd97)  This book is worth the time to read.
 It covers many of the most common algorithms in ML, with enough depth to be useful in practice.
 11/23
 - [The Metrics Manifesto: Confronting Security with Data](https://amzn.to/486rF8x)  This is a great book with several humorous examples of the necessity of selecting the right data and metrics.
 12/23
 - [Inside Deep Learning: Math, Algorithms, Models](https://amzn.to/3Ox8iP7) Incomplete book.
 12/23
-- [Python Data Science Handbook: Essential Tools for Working with Data](https://amzn.to/3OxR6sF)  **Great book.**  I have used this as a primer for teahing and boot camps.
+- [Python Data Science Handbook: Essential Tools for Working with Data](https://amzn.to/3OxR6sF)  **Great book.**  I have used this as a primer for teaching and boot camps.
 07/19
 - [Essential Math for Data Science: Take Control of Your Data with Fundamental Linear Algebra, Probability, and Statistics](https://amzn.to/3UnRwWn) This author does a good job with descriptions of probability theory and Statistics.
 Better than most!
 12/23
 - [The Data Science Handbook](https://amzn.to/3UtlgkC) This is a good quick reference, though I found it a bit incomplete.
 12/23
 - [Machine Learning: An Applied Mathematics Introduction](https://amzn.to/3SJWWcO)  Great math introduction, or review, for ML!